 \subsection{Survey methodology}

 Researchers interested in measuring the cumulative effects of the treatment can rely on a standard pre-post survey design.
 In such a setup, participants are presented with the same survey before (pre-) and after (post-) the experiment.
 Examples of attitudinal shifts that can be caused by feed interventions include changes in affective polarization, often measured using the feeling thermometer, or opinion change, typically measured with Likert-scale surveys.
 These surveys are assigned at the start and the end of a study and require a seamless integration into the experimental design.
-Pre-surveys intended to be completed at the beginning of the experiment can also be used to assign participants to specific experimental conditions or decide whether they qualify to be enrolled in the experiment.
+Pre-surveys intended to be completed at the beginning of the experiment can also be used to assign participants to specific experimental conditions, to determine whether they qualify for enrollment, or to assess systematic differences between participants who continue with the study and those who drop out.
 Attention checks and validation questions can be valuable tools for identifying early participants who may be less attentive and contribute unreliable data.

-A similar approach, reassembling a diary study technique~\cite{bolger2003diary}, consists of regular assessments throughout the experiment.
+A similar approach, inspired by the diary study technique~\cite{bolger2003diary}, consists of regular assessments throughout the experiment.
 This method relies on administering surveys at regular intervals, e.g., daily or weekly.
-This design may be recommended for different reasons, such as measuring the progressive change in the outcomes of interest or because of a study design requiring participants to be exposed to different experimental conditions (e.g., crossover or stepped-wedge design).
+This design may be recommended for several reasons, such as measuring the progressive change in outcomes of interest or for a study design that requires participants to be exposed to different experimental conditions (e.g., a crossover or stepped-wedge design).